Jass: Hindersi-Jass

 Hindersi-Jass or Hintersich-Jass is an unusual older 'reverse' variant for four players in which the aim is to score the fewest points; however a player taking all tricks wins the deal, scoring zero, while the rest score 157 each.
-Players are dealt 9 cards each in packets of three and the last card is turned for trumps.
+Players are dealt 9 cards each in packets of three and the last card is turned for trump.
 As usual, forehand leads and players may either follow suit or trump, but may only discard if unable to follow.
 Undertrumping is only permitted if the led suit is not held (this is the usual rule in reverse Jass games).
 The players with the two lowest scores after a partie of four games are each given a mark (Strich); the players with the two highest scores receive a minus mark (Nuller or Minusstrich).
 After 4 or 8 parties the winner is the player with the most marks.
 There is also a variant for three players.